Plan the conversation carefully.

 Try this before the conversation

-- Write one sentence that names secure communication without diagnosing anyone.
+- Write one sentence that names how to state needs, wants, and feelings clearly without diagnosing anyone.

 - Choose whether the next move is a request, a boundary, a repair, or a pause.